Welcome to Family and Consumer Sciences!

 Everything you wanted to know about the economy and your role as the consumer!
 In this class, students learning experiences will emphasize the knowledge, skills, and understanding needed by individuals and their families in the role of the consumer.
 Credit, budgeting, comparison-shopping, and the use of financial resources are some of the topics covered.
 Throughout the course emphasis on the rights and responsibilities of consumers will also be discussed.
 This course meets the requirements for the consumer education portion for the School Code of Illinois Section 27-12:1

-Chapter 1 quiz
+Prep for Chapter 18 quiz

 This course if for those interested in all areas of the housing industry, including factors that influence housing, housing styles, purchasing a home, and the art principles related to decorating a home to fit the physical, emotional, social, and economic needs of an individual.
 Several small projects are added to ensure the information discussed and studied is used in a practical way.

 This course emphasizes knowledge and understanding of the physical, intellectual, emotional, and social (PIES) development of children, primarily from the teacher's perspective.
 The content will center around the duties of managing and organizing child development classrooms and centers, promoting child development in the four major components of development, practicing health and safety standards, providing nurturing and educational experiences for children in all areas of learning, encouraging children to maximize resources, implementing open family/classroom practices, and evaluating family and career relationships as they impact the child.
 Information related to careers in child, daycare, and educational services is also incorporated throughout the course.